-Each Service Partner must maintain a list of persons who seek service from a priority service category (access, in-home, or legal assistance) but cannot be served at that time.
+Each Service Partner must maintain a list of persons who seek a priority service (Access, Home Delivered Meals, In-Home, or Legal Assistance) but cannot be served at that time.
 Such a list must include the date service is first sought, the service being sought, and the county, or the community if the service area is less than a county, of residence of the person seeking service.
 The program must determine whether the person seeking service is likely to be eligible for the service requested before being placed on a waiting list.

-Quarterly, Service Partners of the priority services (access, in-home services, and legal) must report waiting list information to AAAWM via the required format/form.
+Quarterly, Service Partners of OAA-funded priority service categories (Access, Home Delivered Meals, In-Home, and Legal Assistance) must report waiting list information to AAAWM via the required format/form.